UniversityInternationalComing to Hannover

 • Students

-Students enrolled in a full-time degree programme in Germany are eligible for statutory health insurance at students rates.
+Students enrolled in a full-time degree programme in Germany are eligible for statutory health insurance at student rates.

 Further information on health insurance for students